Godaitec/langgraph-demo/README.md

-# LangChain App (starter)
+# LangGraph App (starter)

-This repository is a small starter project for working with LangChain and related GenAI integrations.
+This repository is a small starter project for working with LangGraph and related GenAI integrations.

 > Note: At the moment I couldn't find any source files (only a `venv/` directory).
 This README and the `.github/copilot-instructions.md` are templates to help maintainers scaffold the project.